Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 date: '2023-02-04'
 ---

 Back in 2017 I wrote [an article](/blog/reverse-engineering-youtube) in which I attempted to explain how YouTube works under the hood, how it serves streams to the client, and also how you can exploit that knowledge to download videos from the site.
-The primary goal of that write-up was to share some of the things I learned while working on [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) — a .NET library that provides a structured abstraction layer over YouTube's internal API.
+The primary goal of that write-up was to share what I learned while working on [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) — a .NET library that provides a structured abstraction layer over YouTube's internal API.

 There is one thing that developers like more than building things — and that is breaking things built by other people.
 So, naturally, my article attracted quite a bit of attention and still remains one of the most popular posts on this blog.
-In any case, I had lots of fun doing the research, and I'm glad that it was also useful to other people.
+In any case, I really enjoyed doing the research, and I'm glad that it was also useful to other people.

-However, many things have changed in the five years since the article was published: YouTube has evolved as a platform, went through multiple UI redesigns, and completely overhauled its frontend codebase.
+However, a lot has changed in the five years since the article was published: YouTube has evolved as a platform, went through multiple UI redesigns, and completely overhauled its frontend codebase.
 Most of the internal endpoints that were reverse-engineered in the early days have been gradually getting removed altogether.
-In fact, nearly everything I wrote in the original post has become obsolete and now only serves as a historical reference.
+In fact, nearly everything covered in the original post has become obsolete and now only serves as a historical reference.

-I know that there's still a lot of interest around this topic, so I've been meaning to revisit it and make a follow-up article with new and updated information.
+I know that there's still plenty of interest around this topic, so I've been meaning to revisit it and make a follow-up article with new and updated information.
 Seeing as YouTube has once again entered a quiet phase in terms of change and innovation, I figured that now is finally a good time to do it.

-In this article, I'll cover the current state of YouTube's internal API, highlight the most important changes, and explain how everything works today.
+In this article, I'll cover the current state of YouTube's internal API, highlight the most important changes, and explain how things work today.
 Just like before, I will focus on the video playback aspect of the platform, outlining everything you need to do in order to resolve video streams and download them.

 ## Retrieving the metadata

 If you've worked with YouTube in the past, you'll probably remember `/get_video_info`.
-This internal API controller was used throughout YouTube's client code to retrieve video metadata, available streams, and everything else the player needed to render it.
+This internal API controller was used throughout YouTube's client code to retrieve video metadata, available streams, and any other information needed to render the player.
 The origin of this endpoint traces back to the Flash Player days of YouTube, and it was still accessible until as late as July 2021, before it was finally removed.

 Besides `/get_video_info`, YouTube has also dropped many other endpoints, such as `/get_video_metadata` ([in November 2017](https://github.com/Tyrrrz/YoutubeExplode/issues/66)) and `/list_ajax` ([in February 2021](https://github.com/Tyrrrz/YoutubeExplode/issues/501)), as part of a larger effort to establish a more organized API structure.
 Now, instead of having a bunch of randomly scattered endpoints with unpredictable formats and usage patterns, YouTube's internal API is comprised out of a coherent set of routes nested underneath the `/youtubei/` path.